SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Command will be ---> ansible-playbook -e component=catalogue -t deployment main.yaml

 ### Session-20
-- Configure Roboshop Project using ansible ?
+- Configure Roboshop project using ansible ?
 Go through the 'Roboshop-ansible' in VS.
-- Create all instances & route53 records using shellscript (Roboshop.sh) script.
+- Create all instances and route53 records using shellscript (Roboshop.sh) script.
 - Don't forget to give role to the ansible instance before creating instances and route53 records.
 - Delete old records if exist ---> Hosted zones --> Except NS and SOA.
-- In ansible we have used file module, dnf module, user module, get url module, package module, ping module, service module, debug module, command module etc.
+- In ansible we have used file module, dnf module, user module, get url module, package module, ping module, service module, debug module, command module, copy module etc.
 - Black Hole ---> &>> /dev/null (Output stored here will be discarded)
+- Difference between ansible.builtin.command and ansible.builtin.shell ?
+The command module executes command directly without using shell making it more secure but it does not support shell features like pipes, redirections.
+Shell command will execute through shell allowing all shell features like pipes, redirections, variables but with less secure.
+Therefore, command should be preferred unless shell features are required.
+If we don't find module in default ansible document then we can use shell (or) command.
+Here in this case 'ansible.builtin.command' is not working because command dont have shell features, it is running the command outside the machine, while shell ---> It is like you logged inside the target machine directly and running the command and if i login to the catalouge and run the 'dnf module disable nodejs -y ; dnf module enable nodejs:18 -y' it can easily run but when you are running this from outside the command, then it will consider these two as one command, thats why shell is slow and less secure.

 ### Session-21
 - What is 'UPSERT' in roboshop.sh file in 'Roboshop-shellscript' ?
 Previously it was 'CREATE' now 'UPSERT' why ?
-- What is the difference between Command and Shell ?
+- What is the difference between command and shell ?
-- Shell -> You login inside the server and run the command.
+- Shell --> You login inside the server and run the command.
 Environment variables and redirections (Symbols) will work here.
-- Command -> You run the command outside the server.
+- Command --> You run the command outside the server.
 Environment variables and redirections (Symbols) will not work here.
 - We used functions in shellscript to avoid repetition of code right ?
 Similarly in ansible also we have ansible roles.

 ### Session-22